MidiALF 2.x manual

 |Swng| – the sequence swing value, from 0.1 to 99.9%.
 Default value of 50.0 means no swing.

-|Tran| – the sequence transposition mode: none or on note on.
-If set to ‘note’, when a note is received on MIDI IN while playing, the sequence will be transposed in the direction and for the interval of the received note relative to the sequence root note.
-If set to ‘none’, sequence is not transposed and the received note is passed through.
-Useful if you want to play notes over the playing sequence.
+• scale – when a note is received while running, the sequence will be transposed in the direction and by the interval of the received note relative to the sequence root note according to the selected scale.

 |Xseq| – the sequence switch mode: immediate or on sequence end.
-If the latter is selected, pressing a sequence selection switch while playing will not change the playing sequence immediately.
-Instead, the the selected sequence will start playing when the current sequences plays to its end.
+If the latter is selected, pressing a sequence selection switch on the left of the device while playing will not change the playing sequence immediately.
+Instead, the selected sequence will start playing when the current sequence plays to its end.

-|Link| – the sequence link mode: 4×8, 2×16 or 1×32, allows you to chain sequences so that you have two 16 step sequence or one 32 step sequence.
+|Link| – the sequence link mode: 4×8, 2×16 or 1×32, allows you to chain sequences so that you have two 16 step sequences or one 32 step sequence.

 Configuration page 2